Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Conclusions

-Modeling heat transfer with phase change in SPH has been investigated by study of impact and solidification of ceramic droplets on the surface.
-Release and absorption of latent heat during phase change is accounted for by non-linear transformation of enthalpy equation by adding source terms.
-This model has been validated against various available analytical, experimental, and numerical results from literature.
-Results indicate that the enthalpy formulation provides a reliable platform for capturing phase change in free surface flows.
-It also provides the opportunity of modeling pure materials without the need of introducing a phase change interval.
+An approach to modeling phase change using SPH has been presented.
+The release and absorption of latent heat during phase change is accounted for by a non-linear transformation of the enthalpy equation, by adding source terms.
+The model was validated against various available analytical, experimental, and numerical results from the literature, that show that the enthalpy formulation provides a reliable platform for predicting phase change.
+The methodology can also be applied to pure materials, without the need to define an artificial phase change interval.

-The new formulation has been applied to substrate coating process in Suspension Plasma Spraying (SPS).
-Combining data of YSZ droplets collected on a substrate with the splat formation and solidification results obtained from SPH solution shows that the surface is coated by isolated splats solidifications.
-Impacted droplets complete their impact and recoil cycle by $t^*(=t v/D)$ values below 10. $t^*$ has to grow to $1000-1500$ for the splat to fully cool down and solidify due to the high temperature of molten ceramics at impact.
+The new SPH formulation was applied to a coating process known as Suspension Plasma Spraying (SPS).
+Combining experimental data of YSZ droplets impacting a substrate with splat formation and solidification results obtained from SPH simulations shows that the surface is coated by isolated splats.
+Impacted droplets impact and recoil within $t^*(=t v/D)$ of 10; cooling down and solidification take much longer, $t^* \sim 1000$, due to the high temperature of the molten ceramic at impact.
+SPS data indicates that the time between successive impacts on the same location of a substrate is larger than $t^*=300,000$, and so it will be rare for two molten droplets to interact on the substrate while both are still molten.

-As the SPS data indicates a wait time of $t^*=300,000$ to $5$ million between successive impacts, it has been concluded that it is rare for two droplets to hit one another on the substrate while both in molten state.
-Findings also suggest noticeable differences between the first coating layer compared to others.
-For YSZ droplets that come in direct contact with metallic substrates, higher thermal conductivity of the substrate material will contribute to fast formation of a solid layer beneath the splat that will eventually immobilize it.
-For next layers of coating, where YSZ droplets hit solidified YSZ splats, lower thermal conductivities results in a delayed cooling, allowing better spread of droplets on the substrate.
+Findings also suggest a noticeable difference between the first coating layer compared to subsequent ones.
+For YSZ droplets that come in direct contact with a metallic substrate, the higher thermal conductivity of the substrate material will contribute to the fast formation of a solid layer beneath the splat, that will quickly immobilize it.
+For subsequent layers of coating, where YSZ droplets impact onto previously solidified YSZ splats, the lower thermal conductivity results in slower cooling, allowing the better spread of droplets on the substrate.